-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Chandler is shown as a purple triangle. (analysis methodology)
+Chandler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Chandler sponsored bills primarily in these issue areas:

 From Feb 2004 to Jan 2013, Chandler missed 132 of 6,870 roll call votes, which is 1.9%.
 This is on par with the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
-ProPublica has tracked 1 explanation for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - The House and Senate websites, for committee membership and voting records

 - Congressional Pictorial Directory for the photo